Display related settings are configured in the View Configuration panel.

 2. Right-click anywhere in the Layers region of the Layers & Colors tab, then select Add Component Layer Pair from the context menu.
 A new mechanical layer will be automatically added to bottom of the Component Layer Pairs (C) section.

 3. Right-click anywhere in the Layers region of the Layers & Colors tab, then select Add Mechanical Layer from the context menu.
-A new mechanical layer will be automatically added to bottom of the Mechanical Layers (M) section.
+A new mechanical layer will be automatically added to the Mechanical Layers (M) section.

 4. Right-click or double-click on a Mechanical Layer to open the Edit Layer dialog.
 A Mechanical Layer may reside in the Component Layer Pairs (C) or Mechanical Layers (M) section.
 When a Mechanical Layer is renamed, the Edit Layer dialog's name will also reflect the name of the Mechanical Layer.
 For instance, if "Mechanical Layer 15" is being edited, the Edit Layer dialog will displayed as "Edit Layer Mechanical Layer 15" when windowed.
 When accessing the Edit Layer dialog, you may edit: